 I have more than 13 years of professional experience of public affairs, communication and representation.
-Since January 2018 I am working with audiovisual authors rights in Europe.
+Since January 2018, I am working with audiovisual authors rights in Europe.
 Prior, I worked eight years for a European civil society network.
 I have mainly worked with human rights, equality, non-discrimination and migration, in a Swedish and European context.
-In my new job, I am now responsible for topics such as copyright, intellectual property rights and cultural diversity.
+Today, I cover topics such as copyright, intellectual property rights and cultural diversity.
 I have been involved in civil society since 1999, holding various board positions and managed many projects.
 You find my resume at LinkedIn.

 I hope you enjoy my blog!